hhwhhw204/WGMap/README.md

 # extract pancan fea
-echo "We provide the coding omic features of mutation, CNV, and gene expression"
+echo "We provide the coding omic features of mutation, CNV, and gene expression.As the file is too large to upload, please refer to the paper data website to download the original dataset."

-``cd /data/extract_fea/coding``
+``cd /extract_fea/coding``

 ``mkdir /root/capsule/results/coding_fea/``